dletorey/External-Video-Container-Template/README.md

 This image shows the structure of the Content Container Template in /_admin

 ![Structure in Matrix](https://github.com/dletorey/External-Video-Container-Template/blob/master/Images/external-video-Container-Template.png) "Structure of the container template in Squiz Matrix"
-## Importing the Container template
+## Importing the Container Template
 * Download the /Import-File/external-video-container-template.tgz file

 In the admin interface of your Squiz Matrix system: